resourced/resourced/docs/contributors/README.md

 ResourceD has 3 components: Reader, writer, and HTTP server.

-*Reader* scrapes information in your server and returns JSON data.
+* Reader scrapes information in your server and returns JSON data.
+Each reader runs in its own goroutine.

-*Writer* reads the JSON data, process it further, and sends it to other places (e.g. graphite or New Relic).
+* Writer reads the JSON data, process it further, and sends it to other places (e.g. graphite or New Relic).
+Each writer runs in its own goroutine.

-*HTTP server* serves the JSON data locally.
+* HTTP server serves the JSON data locally.